pasoevi/innfin/README.md

 ### Aronkhar

 Aronkhar is the god of tribal warfare and barbarism.
 Until the most recent ages, his grip on the world was undisputed.
-It favors bravery and honor, and his reign over the world is remembered as The Golden Age of Heroes where the honourable thrived.
+It favours bravery and honour, and his reign over the world is remembered as The Golden Age of Heroes where the honourable thrived.

 The untainted domain of Aronkhar has known little of darkness and corruption that is brewing in the farthest rims of the world and fast